Sights & Activities

 In Sicily the existence of genealogical records and the use of a surname in a specific family over many centuries often permits a lineage to be traced, generation by generation, to circa 1500.
 Sicily's oldest baptismal and marriage records date to around that time, with tax census records (rivelli and catasti) every few decades from the same period.
 No other place on earth offers such extensive genealogical information over so many centuries for so much of its population.
 Based on the preservation of these records, at least 50% of Sicilians can trace lineages well into the sixteenth century; in a parish archive one morning we traced the lineage of an ordinary (non-aristocratic) family in the Nebrodi Mountains from 1850 directly to 1550, and later supplemented this with land census records.
 (In most of Europe, by comparison, a proven, generation-by-generation pedigree to 1600 is exceptional.)
 Sicily also enjoys Europe's best-preserved feudal (land) records, permitting ready identification of the successive owners of feudal estates from the late Middle Ages until the nineteenth century.
 (Few regions of Europe enjoy anything comparable.)

-Relatively little of this information - particularly for the centuries before 1800 - is available online or in other secondary sources; scans and microfilms for pre-1800 may not be very legible.
+Relatively little of this information - particularly for the centuries before 1800 - is available online (Wikipedia presently has no entry for Sicilian genealogy) or in other secondary sources; scans and microfilms for pre-1800 may not be very legible.
 The challenge is finding what interests you.
 A general strategy follows.

 Firstly, you should speak Italian reasonably proficiently in order to communicate with people who can help you, and you'll have to be able to read the information they provide.
 The most useful records you can consult at provincial state archives (usually open weekday mornings) are vital statistics acts of birth, marriage and death between 1820 and 1860.
 Concentrate on acts of birth and marriage rather than acts of death, which do not provide as much accurate information which will advance a lineage.
 This presumes that you can read nineteenth-century Italian script and are familiar enough with Italian social history to understand the historical context of the information you are reading.
 (Sicilian weddings, for example, entailed certain traditional practices, and country life was different from city life.)
 You'll have to fill out a few forms to consult these records, and photocopying is not permitted, but you may order scans.